Aliwebs/SEI-project-4-client/README.md

 - Heroku
 - Netlify

-# Approach Taken
+## Approach Taken

 I started by making an ERD diagram for my database models.
+The general idea is that each post has an owner and that is the user who made the post, attachments and comments have a post id to refrence which post they belong to.
+Some of the tables in the diagram where not created as they where part of stretch goals I could not get to.
 ![ERD diagram](./readme-assets/ERD.png)

-Then I wrote the models for the post object.
+Then I wrote the models for the post object and all the other models, I have put the post model below as an example.

 ```python
 class Post(models.Model):